MiamiOH-CSE274/Portfolio/README.md

 * Adjacency List vs. Adjacency Matrix

+An adjacency matrix is better at checking whether or not a given adjacency exists.
+An adjacency matrix is a matrix where you have all of the nodes on the x and y axes, and then a boolean value for each entry representing whether the adjacency exists.
+For checking a certain adjacency, all one has to do is go to the specific element representing the adjancency, and get the boolean.
+The tradeoff for this is space, an adjacency matrix has to hold a boolean for every single possible entry, O(n * n), while an adjacency list only has to store all existing adjacencies.
+While a matrix can get an adjacency in O(1) time, it is poor at iterating through all adjacencies.
+A list on the other hand, only stores the adjacency themselves.
+However, checking for a specific adjacency can be slow, especially in a large graph, where it has a worst case of O(n), in the event a node is adjacent to every other node.
+It has the added benefit of space, and it is easy to iterate through all adjacencies, or to find all adjacencies to or from a given node.

 5 - Describe memory management in C++, and correctly use dynamic variables, including destructors
 ----